Skip to content

 @property The geometry of the structure in Angstrom.

-atomic_numbers List[int]
+atomic_numbers list[int]

 @property The atomic numbers of the atoms in the structure.